 (Post may contain affiliate links.)

-The Old Fashioned could be called the OG cocktail.
-A version of it called the Whiskey Cocktail was one of the first mentions of a cocktail in print in the US.
-It’s a classic whiskey cocktail, made with whiskey, sugar, and bitters.
+A classic Old Fashioned could be called the OG cocktail.
+A version of it, called a whiskey cocktail, was one of the first mentions of a cocktail in print in the US.
+It’s a fabulous drink, made with whiskey, sugar, and bitters.

 It’s stirred over ice to dilute it a bit (or sometimes built in the glass) and strained into a rocks glass – usually over one large cube of ice.